ibm-cloud-docs/RegistryImages/ibmliberty/index.md

     ```
     {: screen}

-2. Review the Java heap usage in the **RSS** column.
+2. To review the Java heap usage, you need to access the **RSS** memory stat.
+Review [Runtime metrics](containers/runmetrics/#metrics-from-cgroups-memory-cpu-block-io) on how to do that.
 The Java heap usage is displayed in kilobytes.
 If your heap usage is under 2097152 kilobytes (2GB) across all instances, then you do not have to purchase a WebSphere Application Server license.

 3. Adjust the maximum heap usage for your WebSphere Application Server instance.
 See [Setting generic JVM arguments in the WebSphere Application Server V8.5 Liberty profile](http://www-01.ibm.com/support/docview.wss?uid=swg21596474) for more information.

 ## Getting a WebSphere Application Server license